Bob Wilson, Executive Director

 Mary McGuire Slevin, Assistant Director

 Mary has extensive experience working in the nonprofit sector, coming to Michigan Trails and Greenways Alliance from her position as executive director of the Mackinac Island Tourism Bureau and as the EcoTourism consultant selected by Governor Yukiko Kada for Shiga Prefecture, Japan, which is Michigan’s sister state.
-Her duties include ride director for the Michigander Bicycle Tour and Trail Towns Tour, trails tourism initiatives, administrative operations including membership, donations, accounting, media outreach through PR and Marketing, including social media and website management.
+Her duties include trails tourism initiatives, as ride director for the Michigander Bicycle Tour and Trail Towns Tour, administrative operations including membership, donations, accounting, and media outreach.

-She received her degree in Humanities with concentrations in History of Art & Architecture and Environmental Management from Harvard University.
-In her free time, she is known around these parts as an accomplished guitarist, singer and songwriter and recipient of multiple Detroit Music Awards, most recently she received the 2016 Detroit Music Award for Outstanding Americana Songwriter and is an alumni member of the Michigan State University Spartan Marching Band.
+She attended Michigan State University as a music major and graduated cum laude from Harvard University with concentrations in History of Art & Architecture and Environmental Management.
+In her free time, she is known around these parts as an accomplished guitarist, singer and songwriter and recipient of multiple Detroit Music Awards, most recently she received the 2016 Detroit Music Award for Outstanding Americana Songwriter.
+Mary is also an alumni member of the Michigan State University Spartan Marching Band.
 She loves music, travel, art , bicycling, swimming and everything about the great outdoors.

 Alyssa Lyen, Intern

 Alyssa is a senior at Michigan State University studying Sustainable Parks, Recreation, and Tourism.
-She was the Human Resource director on the executive board of Destination Auction: Your Paradise Awaits within The School of Hospitality Business at MSU, as well as a member of the MSU Tourism and Recreation club.
+She is the assistant ride director for the Michigander Bicycle Tour.
+Prior to coming aboard at Michigan Trails, Alyssa was the Human Resource director on the executive board of Destination Auction: Your Paradise Awaits within The School of Hospitality Business at MSU, as well as a member of the MSU Tourism and Recreation club.
 Her interest in the hospitality industry, natural resource recreation and her passion for nature is what lead her to her position with Michigan Trails and Greenways Alliance.
 She enjoys being active, camping, hiking and music in her free time.